fannarfreyr/Hierarchical-Vehicle-Classification-Group-44/experiment_log.md

  - End: Gap is 6.12%.

- - You have successfully transferred knowledge from the parent class to the child class.
+ - We have successfully transferred knowledge from the parent class to the child class.

 ### Notes
 Training finished.
 Logged curves, confusion matrix, sample image.